orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Translate your problem into your current context and the possible actions you can take; make them meaningfully overlap.
-Do this systematically (possibly through tool use), and we achieve gamification.*
+Do this systematically (possibly through tool use), and we achieve gamification.
+Is the human psyche ready for the consequences?*
 ***[], []***
-***Original Developer of Ether, 2026***
+***Original Ether Developer, 2026***

 ---
 ### Chapter []